10sr/installer_sh/README.md

 installer.sh makes it easy to write scripts automating installation.
-You can automate installion of your great softwares or some other useful softwares by define a few variables and a function in installer.sh.
+You can automate installion of your great softwares or some other useful softwares by defining a few variables and a function in installer.sh.

 installer.sh is strongly inspired by [ArchLinux](http://www.archlinux.org/)'s
 makepkg and [PKGBUILD](https://wiki.archlinux.org/index.php/Creating_Packages).